 One of the most successful options in which the model can easily relax.
 But the photographer will have to experiment with distance and angles.
 There is no axiom that allows you to decide from which angle a girl will look more impressive.
 This is learned in practice.

 Taking these photography ideas makes outdoor portrait photography easy.
-The main thing for this is to choose a sunny day, start a photoshoot at sunset or dawn, which will allow you to get the most light and smooth glow, and the photos themselves – spectacular and emotional.
+The main thing for this is to choose a sunny day, start a photo shoot at sunset or dawn, which will allow you to get the lightest and smooth glow, and the photos themselves - spectacular and emotional.

 Q1: Is Street Photography Legal?

 Answer: One of the difficulties in street photography is that not everything can be filmed, especially if you do it in disguise.
 In the USA and almost every country, there are a number of laws prohibiting the filming of certain buildings and people, covert filming, and the publication of such images without proper permission.

 In the best case, you will simply be asked to delete the photographs, and in the worst case, they will apply physical pressure to you or your equipment, collect a fine, or even give a real-time limit.
 The exceptions are photographs taken at public events, when a person accidentally got into the frame, as well as photographs taken for state and political purposes.

 It is worth noting that you have the right to delete a picture only by a court decision, and not at someone's request.
 After all, each of your photographs is intellectual property.

 Q2: Who is the Best Street Photographer?